-Adolescent Behavior Problem Therapy
+Adolescent Behavioral Problem Treatment

-Who is Behavior Problem Therapy For?
+Who is Adolescent Behavioral Problem Therapy & Treatment For?

-Behavior Problem Therapy is beneficial for adolescents who have trouble controlling their emotions and behaviors.
+Adolescent Behavior Problem Therapy & Treatment is beneficial for adolescents who have trouble controlling their emotions and behaviors.
 Adolescence is a period where an individual is transitioning from being a child to becoming an adult.
 This is a very overwhelming time for many individuals as they are stuck between “being treated like a child” and “being old enough for responsibility”.
 It is normal for adolescents to get angry at their parents, be sad one day because of a fight with their peers, or stay out 30 minutes past curfew.
 These behaviors do not indicate a need for Behavior Problem Therapy.
 It is when these emotions and behaviors become extreme to the point where they begin to violate the rights of others or cause a significant conflict between the adolescent and societal norms or authority figures that behavior problem therapy is indicated.

 - Oppositional Defiant Disorder: Adolescents often show symptoms that evidence them having an angry/irritable mood, argumentative/defiant behavior, or vindictiveness.